 15:29 And if you bring them in for internships in your companies, the thing about the autism, Asperger-y kind of mind, you've got to give them a specific task.
 Don't just say, "Design new software."
 You've got to tell them something more specific: "We're designing software for a phone and it has to do some specific thing, and it can only use so much memory."
 That's the kind of specificity you need.

 15:48 Well, that's the end of my talk.
 And I just want to thank everybody for coming.
 It was great to be here.

-16:06 Oh, you've got a question for me?
+16:07 Oh — you have a question for me?
 OK.
-(Applause)

-16:38 CA: So, I want to ask you a couple other questions, and if any of these feel inappropriate, it's okay just to say, "Next question."
+16:38 CA: I want to ask you a couple other questions, and if any of these feel inappropriate, it's OK just to say, "Next question."
 But if there is someone here who has an autistic child, or knows an autistic child and feels kind of cut off from them, what advice would you give them?

 17:42 CA: Is it unrealistic for them to hope or think that that child loves them, as some might, as most, wish?

-19:25 TG: Well thank you so much.
+19:27 TG: Well, thank you so much.
 Thank you.
-(Applause)